c4lliope/rfcs/021-team-credential-managers/proposal.md

 * Allow locally-defined credential managers to forego the path restriction.

-This proposal introduces a new toplevel configuration to pipelines:
+This proposal introduces a new kind configuration: `var_sources`.
+This name is chosen to build on the existing terminology around
-`var_sources`.
-This name is chosen to build on the existing terminology around `((vars))` and to directly relate them to one another.
+`((vars))` and to directly relate them to one another.
 Calling them "var sources" instead of "credential managers" will also let us reason about the idea more generically so that non-credential-y things can be used as a source